 Because many of our donors have a vested, personal interest in the French House, we would be very happy to discuss ways in which your donation can go towards a specific fund or project.
 Per IRS Publication 526, cash gifts are deductible up to 50% of the donor’s adjusted gross income in the year of the gift with any balance carried forward up to five more years.

 Online donations can be made by clicking here.
 If you prefer other ways of supporting the French House with a financial contribution, you could consider donating…

 A. …with a Pledge

 C. …with Retirement Assets

 A. Donate with a Pledge: Let us know how much you’d like to donate and we’ll send you information about paying easily and conveniently with a personal check or ACH (bank transfer).
 To contact us, click here or email us at firstname.lastname@example.org.

 B. Donate with a personal check: You can send a check directly to “The French House” at 633 N Frances Street, Madison, WI 53703.
 But we are still very happy to take donations with a credit card.
-Credit card donations can be made here by clicking here.
+Credit card donations to our Centennial Fund can be made here by clicking here.

 C. Retirement assets: Donate with your IRA or via planned giving

 1).
 IRA: Making a charitable contribution from your IRA supports a good cause and offers tax advantages.
 Charitable contributions can satisfy the Required Minimum Distribution (RMD) as a Qualified Charitable Distribution (QCD).
 They can also reduce your tax burden (which can be as much as 75% of the retirement assets).
 Here’s why: